 This page introduces the LiquidSim object and its rollouts.

-Liquid simulations use the FLIP solver in Phoenix 3.0.
-Compared to the previous grid-based solution, FLIP provides the following:
+Liquid simulations use the FLIP solver since Phoenix 3.0.
+Compared to the grid-based solution in Phoenix 2, FLIP provides the following:

 - More realistic simulation